menu

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Springfield telecommute to their jobs.
-Overall, about 10.99% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.10% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Springfield is an extremely ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.12% of the town’s residents.
-Important ancestries of people in Springfield include German, Irish, English, Italian, and Ethiopian.
+People of Hispanic or Latino origin account for 18.42% of the town’s residents.
+Important ancestries of people in Springfield include German, Irish, English, Ethiopian, and Italian.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Vietnamese.